thelastoutpostworkshop/gpio_viewer/README.md

 >ℹ️ Make sure you have the [latest ESP32 boards](https://github.com/espressif/arduino-esp32) by Espressif Systems in your Board Manager<br>

-- Install the **GPIOViewer Library with the Arduino IDE Library Manager** or Download the [latest release](https://github.com/thelastoutpostworkshop/gpio_viewer/releases/latest) and install the library in the Arduino IDE : `Sketch > Include Library > Add ZIP Library...`
+- Install the **GPIOViewer Library with the Arduino IDE Library Manager** or Download the [latest stable release](https://github.com/thelastoutpostworkshop/gpio_viewer/releases/latest) and install the library in the Arduino IDE : `Sketch > Include Library > Add ZIP Library...`
 - Download [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) and install the library in the Arduino IDE `Sketch > Include Library > Add ZIP Library...`
 - Install the the [AsyncTCP](https://github.com/dvarrel/AsyncTCP) using the Arduino IDE Library Manager.